lianqing11/KASE/README.md

 # Known-class Aware Self-ensemble for Open Set Domain Adaptation

-Pytorch implemention of our methdo for open set domain adaptation.
+Pytorch implemention of our method for open set domain adaptation.
 Based on this implementation, our result is ranked 2nd in the [VisDA Challenge 2018](http://ai.bu.edu/visda-2018/).

 ## Enviorment
 The code is developed under the following configuration.